Measuring data types

 \begin{example} Consider the endofunctor $\id + 1$ on $\Set$.
-The nontrivial subsets of $\eN$ that are closed under the coalgebra morphism are $\{0,1,...,n\}$, $\{\infty\}$, $\N$; let $\standcoalg{n}, \I, \coaN$ denote the corresponding subterminal coalgebras.
-We will show in \Cref{ex: compute partial alg hom} that $\standcoalg{n}$ is indeed the dual of $\standalg{n}$.
+The nontrivial subsets of $\eN$ that are closed under the coalgebra morphism are $\{0,1,...,n\}$, $\{\infty\}$, $\N$ (and unions of these); let $\gls{subterm1}, \I, \gls{subterm2}$ denote the corresponding subterminal coalgebras.
+By the preceding proposition, these are the generating sub-coalgebras of $\eN$.
 The indices are the elements of $\eN$.
-Each coalgebra $\standcoalg{n}$ is freely generated by a point of index $n$ for finite $n$, and $\I$ is freely generated by a point of index $\infty$.
-Thus, these are the only nontrivial subterminal coalgebras. \end{example}
+Each coalgebra $\standcoalg{n}$ is freely generated by a point of index $n$ for finite $n$, and $\I$ is freely generated by a point of index $\infty$. \end{example}

-Now, we can use preinitial algebras and terminal coalgebras of the endofunctor $- + 1$ on $\Set$ to calculate some measurings.
+Now, we can use preinitial algebras and terminal coalgebras of the endofunctor $1 + \id$ on $\Set$ to calculate some measurings.

-\begin{example} Consider algebras $A$ and $B$ of the endofunctor $- + 1$ on $\Set$.
+\begin{example} Consider algebras $A$ and $B$ of the endofunctor $1 + \id$ on $\Set$.
 Suppose that $A$ is preinitial, so that in particular every element of $A$ is of the form $0_A$ or $a + 1$.
 If we want to construct an algebra homomorphism $f\colon A \to B$, we can proceed by induction.
 First, we send $0_A \mapsto 0_B$.
 Next, we can try to send $1_A \mapsto 1_B$ (where $-_A$ denotes the algebra morphism $\N \to A$).
 Note that this only works if $1_A$ is different from $0_A$ or if $0_B = 1_B$.
 If this works, we can try to continue inductively, sending $n_A \mapsto n_B$.
 If this procedure succeeds, then we will have constructed an algebra homomorphism $f\colon A \to B$ by induction.